files-community/Website/src/routes/docs/configuring/tags/+page.md

 You can also click tags in the details layout to start a search.
 To do that, follow these steps:

-- Switch to the details layout.
-- There will be a tag column where you can see tags assigned to your files and folder
+- Switch to the details layout, there will be a tag column where you can see tags assigned to your files and folder
 - Tap on the tag you want to search for
 - You will see a list of all the files or folders with that tag.